Fikerte-T/Leaderboard-2/README.md

 # Leaderboard

 >In this project a leaderborad list app is setup with webpack, Gitflow and ES6 features.
+Users can submit their scores to the external Leaderboard API and all users' data can be received from the API and to be displayed on the website.